 You can check out Bert's blog titled, "Praying in the Spirit" at bertghezzi.com.

 I would be interested in feedback from Catholic charismatics who read this to see if you agree with my observations.
 Also, please check out the links to the articles that we're publishing.
 I believe you will enjoy reading them and reminiscing.
 I also think they are still interesting and pertinent after all these years.

-Steve Strang is the founding editor and publisher of Charisma.
+Steve Strang is the founder and publisher of Charisma.
 Follow him on Twitter @sstrang or Facebook (stephenestrang).